 The Thursday in February where the whole of Greece are out grilling, and eating, meat.

 Xanthi has gone suitably crazy for it.
-I see stalls selling meat not just outside the tavernas but tobacconists and shoe shops have also given up their usual trade for the day and are out cooking meat.
+I see stalls selling meat not just outside the tavernas, but also tobacconists and shoe shops and others have given up their usual trade for the day and are out cooking meat.

 (though the saying does go on to state “Martis gdartis kai kakos paloukokaftis” – there is such bad weather in March, it can ruin everything …)